 A person may sue for assault in either case.
 Even if you weren’t actually physically hurt you can sue, as the act of threatening another human being can cause significant emotional distress.

-Another defence may be that the assault was legal and within the bounds of consent, and that you consented to it.
-Note that even if you have consented to a behavior in the past, you can always withdraw consent, and if you can show that you did withdraw consent you can defeat this defence.
+Another defence may be that the assault was legal and within the bounds of consent and that you consented to it.
+Note that even if you have consented to behaviour in the past, you can always withdraw consent, and if you can show that you did withdraw consent you can defeat this defence.

 A fourth defence would revolve around claiming that the assault never happened.
 If the defendant can prove that they did not assault you, then they would not be liable for an assault tort.

 A fifth defence revolves around legal authority.
 An officer of the law might commit an act of assault in the course of their duties.
 While excessive force may be grounds for a tort the mere use of force may not be.